rei/rei-cedar-docs/docs/getting-started/as-a-developer/README.md

 #### Configure Component Props

 Props are custom attributes registered on a component.
-For further information about props see [Vue's prop documentation](https://vuejs.org/v2/guide/components-props.html).
+For more information about props, read [Vue's Props documentation](https://vuejs.org/v2/guide/components-props.html).

 Most Cedar components provide props to configure component data, display, and logic.
 For example, the **CdrButton** component provides a `size` prop to configure the button’s size.